MILK: The Milk Marketing Board & the 'Milk Crisis'

 1950s - 60s

-1953: The Ministry of Food hands back complete control to the MMB upon the ending of rationing.
+1953: The Ministry of Agriculture, Fisheries and Food (MAFF) hands back some control to the MMB upon the ending of rationing, however MAFF still control the retail price and guaranteed price of the milk.

 1958: The first year of ‘The Milk Race’ – the MMB's sponsorship of the Tour of Britain.